 Have a label for each display board – usually the subject name (especially for September – you can change this to a topic name during the year).

 Decide what layout you want in your classroom.
 Do you want group work/paired work?
-You can use this ‘Layout Ideas’ to help you.

 You can pick up other bits and pieces from school supply shops in September when you know exactly what you need.
 Other teachers might have some things in storage in their rooms that they will share in September so there is no need to buy any big supplies yet.
 I always think its handy to have a couple of packs of cards and some dice for Maths as these can be used with lots of classes.
-Some ideas here for playing cards or here for dice games.
-I also usually have digit cards (just numbers printed and laminated which are also really useful).

 Have a think about the procedures you will use in your classroom.
 How will children line up?
 How will they ask to go to the bathroom?
 What happens when a child needs help?
 These are really important things to think about and make your classroom run smoothly during the year!
-Here are some procedures/ideas to get you started.

 - Make sure your teaching council registration is in order.